newlog16/danielAlves/README.md

 Hey! wanna check my <a href="https://newlog16.github.io/daniel-sPortifolio/">portfolio</a>? it's still being built, but you can look there if you want.

-**What i like:**
+**About me:**

-- I love gaming on my spare time;
+- Gaming is my favorite thing to do on spare time;
 - I watch a LOT of youtube when i can;
+- Working from home is a personal objective of mine;
 - I also listen to tons of music;
 - If i can be of any help i will;
-- Working from home is a personal objective of mine;
 - Want to talk to me? send me an e-mail at araujodaniel321@gmail.com.

 I also have knowledge on: